Nemophila: Description

 All species of Nemophila are annuals, and most bloom in the spring.
 Their flowers have five petals and are bell or cup-shaped, and purple, blue, or white in color, often spotted or marked.
 The stamens are included and there is only one ovary chamber.

 The leaves are simple, with an opposite or alternate arrangement.
 The petiole is generally bristly.
 The leaf blade is pinnately toothed or lobed.

 The fruit is 2–7 mm wide and generally enclosed by the calyx.
 The fruit itself is spherical to ovoid in shape.
 It is also hairy.

 The seeds are ovoid, smooth, wrinkled or pitted.
 At one end there is a colorless, conic appendage.

 Occurrence

 Generally the genus is native to United States of America, (they are found within the states of Alabama, Arkansas, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Kentucky, Louisiana, Maryland, Mississippi, Montana, Nevada, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wyoming), Canada (they are found within the provinces of Alberta and British Columbia) and Mexico.

 Some of the species of Nemophila are of restricted range.
 For example, Nemophila menziesii has been observed only in western North America, but chiefly in California.
-Nemophila heterophylla occurs in a more restricted range within northern and central California (with some proximate state populations); N. heterophylla has the greatest number of sightings Marin County at locations such as Ring Mountain.
+Nemophila heterophylla occurs in a more restricted range within northern and central California (with some proximate state populations); N. heterophylla has the greatest number of sightings in Marin County at locations such as Ring Mountain.

+Etymology

-EtymologyNemophila means "woodland-loving", from the Greek words νέμος (némos) meaning wooded pasture, glade and philos, which means "loving".
+Nemophila means "woodland-loving", from the Greek words νέμος (némos) meaning wooded pasture, glade and philos, which means "loving".